iluwatar/java-design-patterns/publish-subscribe/README.md

 Finally, we can Subscribers to the Topics we want to listen to.

 - For WEATHER topic we will create _WeatherSubscriber_
+- _WeatherSubscriber_ can also subscribe to TEMPERATURE topic
 - For CUSTOMER_SUPPORT topic we will create _CustomerSupportSubscribe_
+- Also to demonstrate the async behavior we will create a _DelayedWeatherSubscriber_ who has a 0.2 sec processing deplay

-Both classes will have a _onMessage_ method which will take a Message input.
+All classes will have a _onMessage_ method which will take a Message input.

 - On message method will verify the content of the message is as expected
 - After content is verified it will perform the operation based on the message
-    - _WeatherSubscriber_ will send a weather alert based on the _Message_
+    - _WeatherSubscriber_ will send a weather or temperature alert based on the _Message_
     - _CustomerSupportSubscribe_will send an email based on the _Message_
+    - _DelayedWeatherSubscriber_ will send a weather alert based on the _Message_ after a delay

 ```java
 public interface Subscriber {